Protein Milkshake

 Flavor variations

-While I’m partial to my vanilla ice cream shakes, I had to include some popular flavor combinations so you can shake things up (no pun intended)!
+While I’m partial to my vanilla ice cream shakes, I had to include some popular flavor combinations so you can shake things up (no pun intended).

 • Chocolate.
 Use chocolate protein powder and add one teaspoon of cocoa powder.
+This is my partner’s favorite, and he usually doubles the cocoa for a richer flavor.

 • Strawberry.
 Add one cup of fresh or frozen strawberries.
+If I’m using frozen strawberries, I’ll omit the ice completely.

 • Cookies and cream.
 Add one cup of crushed Oreos, plus more for garnish.

 • Chocolate peanut butter.
 Use chocolate protein powder, add one tablespoon of creamy peanut butter, and top with crushed peanuts.
+I prefer making this after a workout.

 • Malted.
 Add two tablespoons of malted milk powder to the shake.